P-EBT Frequently Asked Questions

 What is P-EBT?

-Pandemic Electronic Benefit Transfer (or P-EBT) was developed by Congress and is funded through the United States Department of Agriculture (or USDA).
-The federal government makes the rules for this program.
-This program gives students with free and reduced-price meal benefits through the National School Lunch Program (or NSLP) funding for meals they missed while being out of school during the pandemic.
+The P-EBT program helped parents/guardians buy food for their children while schools were closed due to COVID-19 and continued to give students with free and reduced-price meal benefits through the National School Lunch Program (NSLP) funding for meals they missed while out of school during the pandemic.
 The money on these cards can be used for food only.

 Does my child qualify for P-EBT?